-- Seven 2.
-The transition plan is based on the assumption that regulatory requirements for reducing greenhouse gas emissions will become increasingly stringent, and consumer demand for sustainable products will continue to grow. - Dependencies: The successful implementation of the transition plan relies on continuous innovation in agricultural technologies, availability of renewable energy sources, and strong collaboration with stakeholders.
+- Key Assumptions: The transition plan is based on the assumption that regulatory requirements for reducing greenhouse gas emissions will become increasingly stringent, and consumer demand for sustainable products will continue to grow. - Dependencies: The successful implementation of the transition plan relies on continuous innovation in agricultural technologies, availability of renewable energy sources, and strong collaboration with stakeholders.

-Achieving climate-related targets is a priority for Talawakelle Tea Estates PLC, with ambitious goals and comprehensive plans in place.
+with ambitious goals and comprehensive plans in place.
 By 2030, the company aims to cut greenhouse gas emissions by 50% (verified near term target from SBTi) and achieve net-zero emissions by 2050.
 Achievement of these targets will be supported by significant financial investments in renewable energy, climateresilient technologies, and sustainable and regenerative agriculture practices.
 Additionally, employee training and collaborations with research institutions and government and nongovernment organization enhance resource utilization for climate adaptation and mitigation projects.
 Progress is meticulously tracked through regular monitoring of greenhouse gas emissions, agriculture input usage, and energy consumption, with results published in integrated annual reports ESG Report and Digitalised ESG dashboard.
 Stakeholder feedback is actively sought to refine strategies, ensuring continuous improvement and adaptation to new research and technologies.